 Be careful not to “give away the farm” here.
 While you might be giving your clients A+ treatment, you might be doing yourself (and your business) a painful disservice.
 Ensure that whatever you’re including with your customer’s completed transaction isn’t cutting deeply into your margin.

-If you’re in the market to improve your average sale or better track your performance, start incorporating the 8 sales strategies above.
+If you’re in the market to improve your average sale or better track your performance, start incorporating the eight sales strategies above.
 It won’t be long before you see positive gains in your average sales and exciting growth in your business.

 If you want to drive your average sale and profits, sign up today for a complimentary online coaching session with me.